 - From Windows Search: - 1.
 Type the program name into the search box next to the Start button. - 2.
-In the search results, click the name of the desired program to launch the program. - From the Start menu or Control Panel: - 1.
+In the search results, click the name of the desired program to launch the program. - From the Start menu:

 Click the Start button to open the Start menu.
+Then, click the name of the desired program to launch the program.

+• From Control Panel:

-Then, click the name of the desired program to launch the program. - 2.
-If the program name is not displayed on the Start menu, access the program from Control Panel. - a.
-Click the Start button to open the Start menu. - b.
-Click Windows System → Control Panel. - c.
+If the program name is not displayed on the Start menu, access the program from Control Panel.

+- 1. Type Control Panel in the Windows search box and then press Enter. - 2.
 View Control Panel by Large icons or Small icons, and then click the name of the desired program to launch the program.